Does Father Travel in Time?

 Our first contact with Elijah explains that he was a wanted man—dead or alive.
 This would be his “first coming”.

-Years after his fiery departure on a blazingly lit up chariot he came back at least long enough to pronounce a curse upon another royal administration:
+Years after his fiery departure on a blazingly lit up chariot he came back at least long enough to pronounce a curse on another royal administration:

 From our perspective this was Elijah’s “second coming”.

 Elijah is mentioned thirty times in the Testimony of Yeshua (“New Testament”).
-In the first 28 times the topic concerns either the return of Elijah—a very popular idea at the time, or else the “transfiguration”.
+The first 28 times concern either the return of Elijah—a very popular idea at the time, or the “transfiguration”.

 The Bible and other historic records repeatedly indicate that the Jews were expecting Elijah and some of the other prophets to reappear!

-Matthew 16:13-17 When Yeshua came to the region of Caesarea Philippi, He asked His Disciples, “Who do people say the Son of Man is”?
-14 They said, “Some are saying that You are John the Immerser; but others, Elijah; and others, Jeremiah, or one of the prophets”.
-15 Then He asked them, “But who do you say I am”?
-16 Simon Cephas answered, “You are the Messiah, the Son of the living Aloha”.
-17 Yeshua replied, “You are blessed, Simon son of Jonas; because flesh and blood has not revealed this to you, but My Father in the Heavens.
-GV
+Matthew 16:13-17 When Yeshua came to the region of Caesarea Philippi, He asked His disciples, “Who do people say the Human Son is?”
+14 They answered, “Some say that You are John the Immerser, others Elijah, and others Jeremiah or one of the prophets.”
+15 Then He asked them, “But who do you say that I am?”
+16 Simon Cephas answered, “You are the Messiah, the Son of the living Aloha.”
+17 Yeshua replied, “You are blessed, Simon son of Jonas, because no 'mortal being' has revealed this to you, but My Father in the Heavens has.

-Matthew 11:12-14 From the time of John the Immerser, until now, the Kingdom of the Heavens has been attacked by force, and the violent continue attacking it.
+Matthew 11:12-14 From the time of John the Immerser until now, the Kingdom of the Heavens has been attacked by force, and violent people continue attacking it [2].
 13 All of the Prophets and the Torah prophesied until the time of John.
-14 And if you people are willing to accept him, he is Elijah who was prophesied to come.
-GV
+14 And if you are willing to believe it, he is Elijah who was prophesied to come.

-2 Kings 1:8 They answered him, “He was a ‘hairy’ [crude animal hide] man, and wearing a leather belt around his waist.”
-He said, “It is Elijah the Tishbite.”
-WEB
+2 Kings 1:8 They answered, “He was a hairy man with a leather sash around his waist.”
+The king’ said, “That was Elijah the Tishbite.”

-Matthew 3:4 As for John, his clothing was made of camel’s hair, and a leather belt was around his waist; and he lived on locusts and wild honey.
-GV
+Matthew 3:4 John’s clothes were made of camel’s hair with a leather belt around his waist, and he lived on locusts and wild honey.

 Of course John the Immerser was no more likely to spend his youth calling himself “the Elijah to come” than Yeshua would have gone around saying that he was the Messiah—before the time was right.

 But there is a problem: John did not fulfill the prophecy concerning the Elijah “who is to come” of Malachi 4!
-He denied that he was the fulfillment of the prophecy!
+In fact he denied that he was the fulfillment of the prophecy!

-Before John was even born an angel made the same claim:
+Before John was even born a spirit messenger made the same claim:

-Luke 1:11-17 This is when Yehovahs Messenger appeared to Zachariah, standing on the right side of the altar of incense.
-12 When Zachariah saw him, he was troubled and stricken with dread.
-13 Yehovahs Messenger told him, “Dont be afraid, Zachariah; because your prayer has been heard, and your wife Elisabeth will give birth to a son, and you will name him John”.
-14 You’ll have cause for joy and happiness, and many others will celebrate his birth.
-15 Yehovah will consider him to be great.
-He wont drink wine or strong drink, and will be filled with the dedicated spirit, from the very hour of his birth.
-16 He will convert many of the descendants of Israel to Yehovah their Aloha.
-17 He will be His [Messiah’s] forerunner, in the spirit and power of Elijah [1] the prophet, and will turn the minds of the fathers to the children, and those who are disobedient to the knowledge of the righteous, and will prepare a perfect people for Yehovah.
-GV
+Luke 1:11-17 Then one of Yehovah’s messengers appeared to Zechariah, standing on the right side of the altar of incense.
+12 When Zechariah saw him, he was overcome with anxiety and terror.
+13 Yehovah’s Messenger told him, “Don’t be afraid, Zechariah, because your prayer has been heard, and your wife Elisabeth will give you a son, and you’ll name him John.
+14 You’ll have joy and happiness, and many others will celebrate at his birth.
+15 He will be great in Yehovah’s presence.
+He’ll never drink wine or other fermented drinks.
+He’ll be filled with the 'special' spirit, even before his birth.
+16 He’ll bring back many of the descendants of Israel to Yehovah their Aloha.
+17 He’ll precede Him [Messiah], in the spirit and power of Elijah [1] the prophet, and he’ll turn the sentiments of the fathers to the children, and turn the disobedient to a knowledge of righteousness, and prepare a perfect [2] people for Yehovah.

-OK, here is why my wife says that I watch too much sci-fi.
+OK, here is why my wife says this is sci-fi.
 If John was really Elijah then he would have spent his youth with Yeshua AND THEN WOULD HAVE “GONE BACK IN TIME” TO CHANGE HISTORY!

-Malachi didnt say that Yehovah was going to send someone kind-a-sort-a-like Elijah.
-Yehovah said that He was going to eventually send Elijah back to perform an amazing job “before the great and terrible day of the Lord comes” (KJV).
+Malachi didn’t say that Yehovah was going to send someone kind-a-sort-a-like Elijah.
+Yehovah said that He was going to eventually send Elijah back to perform an amazing job “before the intensely terrifying Day of Yehovah comes”.
 That would be his fifth appearance.
-Once his 21st century work was over the only thing he had left to do was to return to the first century and die at the hands of king Herod.
+Once his 21st century work “was” over, the only thing he had left to do was to return to the first century and die at the hands of king Herod.

 “John’s Immersion” and the “wrath to come”

 Why had people come to John the Immerser for immersion?
-First notice that it was not for receiving the sacred spirit!
+First notice that it was not for receiving the 'special' spirit!

 These people had to be told long after John immersed them what John’s immersion was about, and that his immersion was insufficient for salvation: